bytebase/bytebase.com-old/content/docs/en/features/schema-review/table-require-pk.md

 ## How the rule works

 Bytebase considers this rule to be violated if the SQL try to create a no primary key table or drop the primary key.
-If SQL drops all tables in primary key, Bytebase also considers that this SQL drops the primary key.
+If the SQL drops all columns in the primary key, Bytebase also considers that this SQL drops the primary key.

-## Support instance engine
+## Support database engine

 - MySQL
 - TiDB